 Considering greenfield vs brownfield implementation, it is essential to know their main distinctions.
 A greenfield project is creating a new template designed for SAP implementation from scratch, and a brownfield plan is a process of redeveloping the existing project.
-When businesses are looking to adopt SAP S/4HANA, they have two primary options available to these companies: the greenfield method (New Implementation) and the brownfield method (System Conversion; Re-use)
+When businesses are looking to adopt SAP S/4HANA, they have two primary options available to them: the greenfield method (New Implementation) and the brownfield method (System Conversion; Re-use)

-In this article, we will attempt to cover the approaches to implementation that could help understand the sap consultant.
+In this article, we will attempt to cover the approaches to implementation that could help the sap consultant.

 Greenfield vs Brownfield: Introduction